2015 meeting of Ma Ying-jeou and Xi Jinping: Civil society

 The Chinese National Federation of Industries, Taipei Chamber of Commerce, and Allied Association for Science Park Industries, all of which are Taiwanese business organizations, expressed support for the meeting, which is perceived to help improve Taiwan's economic prospects.
 Others such as a number of intellectuals and legal experts in Taiwan published articles calling on the Legislative Yuan to initiate impeachment proceedings against Ma, as they argue the handling of the meeting has violated the requirements of the due Constitutional procedures.
 Some scholars also asked for the intervention of the legislative body and the Constitutional Court to prevent Ma from attending the meeting.
 On the summit day, hundreds of angry protesters walked along a three-kilometer route from the Ministry of Economic Affairs building to the Presidential Office, condemning Ma's warm exchange with many fearing that Taiwan's democracy is being excessively influenced by China.
 "I believe this is getting to the level of treason." said Lin Hsiu-hsin, vice chairman of the Taiwan Association of University Professors.
 Protests also occurred at the Legislative Yuan and Taipei Songshan Airport.

+Public opinion

+On 6 November 2015, before the Ma–Xi meeting, a poll was released by the Cross-Strait Policy Association showing that 56.7% of the public supported a meeting between leaders from both sides of the Taiwan Strait; the support rate for the "Ma–Xi meeting" was 43.9%, while 32.2% of the public disapproved, with those under 40 years old mostly holding a critical attitude.
+This contradictory phenomenon can be inferred from the public's distrust of Ma Ying-jeou himself, which greatly reduced the support rate for the Ma–Xi meeting.
+On 9 November, a poll was released after the "Ma–Xi meeting" showing that 48.5% of the public were dissatisfied with Ma Ying-jeou's performance, while 39.6% of the public were satisfied.
+46.8% of the respondents believed that Ma Ying-jeou did not safeguard the sovereignty and interests of the Republic of China, while 32.9% of the respondents believed that he did safeguard sovereignty.
+In the presidential election, Tsai Ing-wen's support remained in the lead, rising slightly by 3.4 percentage points from 45.2% in the October 18 survey to 48.6%; Eric Chu's support was 21.4%, about the same as the previous 21.9%; while James Soong's support dropped to 8.3%, down 5.5 percentage points from the previous survey; the proportion of respondents who did not express an opinion increased by 8%.